olesont/pg_fixes/readme.md

 ~~+ Add your name to the footer copyright.~~

-+ Style the page with a suitable color scheme, either light or dark, so it doesn't look so plain.
-Consider using color for: navigation-bar background and text, footer background and text, page background, header background, body text, and pagination buttons, both normal and on hover.
+~~+ Style the page with a suitable color scheme, either light or dark, so it doesn't look so plain.
+Consider using color for: navigation-bar background and text, footer background and text, page background, header background, body text, and pagination buttons, both normal and on hover.~~

 ## One more thing
 ~~+ I wrapped a span with the .dropcap class around the first letter of the article in /index.html, but never wrote the css for it.
 If you can, please use it to create a drop-cap effect (A big first letter at the start of the paragraph).~~